Consumer Duty: Questions and Answers for Distributors

 What happens if I sell your product to people outside of the target market?

 You’ll need to investigate whether sales outside of the target market have resulted in any detriment and take action to mitigate any harm.
 You’ll need to take appropriate action to ensure that where you may have sold outside of the target market, there has been no detriment to the customer.
-Please let us know if you do identify any instances where this has happened, and the actions being taken to resolve it.
+Please let us know if you do identify any instances where this has happened and the actions being taken to resolve it.
 Finally, you’ll need to make changes to your distribution arrangements to align them with the target market.

 No. Distributors only need to ensure that the product continues to offer fair value when their charges for distributing products or services are added.
-All firms in the distribution chain are responsible for the value of the prices they control and are not required to re-do or challenge other firms’ value assessments.
+All firms in the distribution chain are responsible for the value of the prices they control and aren't required to re-do or challenge other firms’ value assessments.

 The FCA say that Aviva is able to ask for data from distributors to help you comply with your duties as a manufacturer.
 What will you need from us?